Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Evaluation

 \subsection{Base Policy and its Failure Modes}

 We trained a diffusion policy~\cite{chi2023diffusion} that takes in past images from a wrist-mounted camera and robot proprioception observations, and predicts a future position-based action trajectory.
-We collected 150 successful demonstrations on both tasks, with five different books for the book flipping task, and randomized initial robot and object configurations for both tasks.
+To isolate the contribution of force inputs versus human corrections, we trained diffusion policies with and without force inputs as baselines for the belt assembly task.

 The book flipping base policy achieves a 40\% success rate with the following common failure cases (Fig.~\ref{fig:task_book} (c)): (1) Missed insertion.
 The fingers initially go too high above the book or aims for the gap between the two books, failing to properly insert beneath the books.
 (2) Incomplete flipping.
 At the last stage, the policy retracts the blade before the book can stand stably, causing it to fall back.